YuhengHuang87/TE_crossover/Test the impact of TEs on local CO/README.md

 1. Calculate the distance to the 1st and 2nd nearest COs for TEs and control location: perl distance_nearest_CO_TE_flanking_control.pl
 2. Estimate the SNP density and depth for the region for TEs and control location to the 1st and 2nd nearest COs: perl assign_SNP_depth_nearest_CO_distance_flanking_TE_control_within_strains.pl

-C. Analyze and plot the data: With_strain_analysis.R
+C. Analyze and plot the data: Within_strain_analysis.R

 IV.
 Between strains analysis